ProfOyzon/LookingForGroup/README.md

 npm install
 ```

-This installs all the dependencies for the client and server projects, along with installing husky for our pre-commit checks.
-You only need to run this command in the [root](.) directory on clone, but if a new package is added to [package.json](package.json), you will need to run it again.
+This installs all the dependencies for the client and server projects.
+It also installs husky for our pre-commit checks, and generates the Prisma client library for the back-end.
+You only need to run this command in the [root](.) directory on clone, but if a new package is added to any of the `package.json` files you will need to run it again.

 ## Running the Project